TwentyFourMinutes/DulcisX/DocFx/index.md

 ## What you can find here?

 This project tries not only to provide guides and a solid documentation for the DulcisX API, but also to help you create a better understating of the Visual Studio SDK itself.
 You can find here anything from useful classes to lists of helpful resources for the development itself.

+## Anything wrong?

+The documentation relies on the community, therefore any help is appreciated.
+If you want to create a new page, spot anything wrong or similar, feel free to create an [issue](https://github.com/TwentyFourMinutes/DulcisX/issues/new/choose) over on GitHub.